Take-YourTime/Dunnet-like-Text-Adventure-Game/README.md

 This project is written as a `csh` script.
 Players can move between different rooms, inspect objects, pick up or drop items, and progress through the game by interacting with objects in the scene.
 The game also includes a computer named pokey that simulates a UNIX environment.
 After starting pokey and logging in successfully, the player can enter simplified UNIX commands such as `ls`, `cd`, `pwd`, `cat`, `uncompress`, and so on.

+- **Dunnet-inspired text adventure gameplay** — Players can explore different locations, examine their surroundings, pick up or drop items, solve puzzles, and search for treasure hidden in the forest.

+- **Written in C Shell** — The game loop, command parser, state management, item interactions, and virtual terminal environment are implemented using csh scripts and standard UNIX utilities.

+- **Linux file-system-based game design** — Directories represent rooms, symbolic links represent movement paths, and files represent interactive objects, directly incorporating UNIX file-system concepts into the game architecture.

+- **A computer within the computer** — The game features an operable in-game computer named Pokey, which provides a UNIX-like environment supporting simplified commands such as ls, cd, pwd, cat, echo, and uncompress.
+Flexible command parsing — The game supports command aliases and case-insensitive input.
+Many commands can be entered in multiple forms, while certain commands also accept delimiters such as spaces, commas, colons, and semicolons.

+- **Stateful item and puzzle system** — Item locations, the player's inventory, file permissions, hidden objects, and room states change dynamically in response to the player's actions.

+- **Reproducible initial game state** — Each time the game starts, filesystem.tar is extracted again to restore the game file system to its original state.

+- **Compatibility testing against the original Dunnet** — The project includes command test files and an output comparison process for verifying whether its behavior is consistent with the original Dunnet.

 ---

 ## 2. How to Run